dennisfarmer/deep-music-visualizer/README.md

 Update the Makefile's `MSCORE` variable to point towards your command line musescore executable.
 For Windows/Linux, just export each of the scores as `.wav` files manually.

-With conda installed, run the following (pytorch gives issues when installed with pip for some reason)
+With conda installed, run the following
 ```zsh
 git clone https://github.com/dennisfarmer/deep-music-visualizer.git
 cd deep-music-visualizer